courselabs/docker/labs/compose-limits/README.md

 </details><br/>

 You'll see the two containers start.
 Browse to the app at http://localhost:8088 - click the button 3 times and you'll get a random number.
-After that it fails.
+After that it fails and you'll see the `RNG service unavailable!` error message.

-📋 Check the logs and see what's happening with the containers.
+📋 Look at the API logs and then check the status of the containers.

 <details>
   <summary>Not sure how?</summary>